katzwebservices/dsidxpress/readme.txt

 == Changelog ==

+= <next> =

+* Fixed dsIDXpress virtual pages so that a proper 404 is served when there's no content match.

 = 1.1.25 =

 * Yet another URL compatibility fix for when the site isn't on the domain root